-Plants are constantly sensing light, water, temperature, air and other elements around them and they need a gradual adjustment from the backyard to your windowsill.
-Proper transition techniques can help reduce their stress and enhance their appearance as you add them to your interior décor.
+Plants are constantly sensing light, water, temperature, air and other elements around them.
+They need a gradual adjustment from the backyard to your windowsill.
+Proper transition techniques can help reduce their stress and enhance their appearance as you add them to your décor.

-As you transition tropical plants and succulents, make sure to avoid nighttime temperatures of less than 50 degrees F and with other plants no less than 40 degrees F. When outdoor temperatures begin to drop, start the gradual move indoors.
-Plants prefer a slow transition so you will want to plan a few weeks out from when you think these cold temperatures may set in.
+Generally speaking, for tropical plants you want to avoid nighttime temperatures of less than 50 degrees F and with other plants no less than 40 degrees F. When outdoor temperatures begin to drop, start the gradual move indoors.
+Plants prefer a slow transition so you'll want to plan a few weeks out from when you think these cold temperatures may set in.
 In Kansas especially, watch out for sudden freezes.
 If a freeze pops up unexpectedly, it's better to bring your plants in for the night than risk damage from a sudden hard frost.

-Once you've planned out the timing to bringing your plants indoors, begin with a transition from sun to shade.
+Once you've established the timing to bringing your plants indoors, begin with a transition from sun to shade.
 Move your plants to a shadier part of your yard, deck or patio.
 This will begin to prepare the plant for the lower light conditions of your home.
 While in the shade, reduce water and fertilizer gradually.
 Your plant will always need watering but you'll find it will be much less in the shade and indoors than in the heat of the summer sun.

-When you are ready to officially move your plant indoors, select a proper location.
+When you're ready to officially move your plant indoors, select a proper location.
 To maximize the light quantity coming in through your windows, clean the interior and exterior glass and avoid placing plants directly below heating or cooling vents.
 Any time you're purchasing plants for your home, it's easier to select plants for the light you have than to try to find light for the plants you purchased.
-For example, if you only have dim, low light coming in through all your windows, don't purchase a succulent and expect it to thrive or even live.
+For example, if you only have dim, low light coming in through all your windows, don't purchase a succulent and expect it to thrive.
 Rather, focus on low-light plants such as the ZZ palm or a philodendron.
 By selecting plants for the conditions you have in your home, you're setting yourself up for success.

 Selecting which plants to bring in is just as important as preparing them for the move.
-Diseased or pestinfected plants may be better off in the trash.
+Diseased or pest-infected plants may be better off in the trash.
 Brining these plants indoors risks the health of all your other plants.
 Of the plants you select to move, remove any broken or dead branches but avoid pruning as this encourages new growth.
 Also look for rootbound plants that are in need of a larger pot.
 A plant is rootbound when you pull it from its pot and see lots of roots circling around the edge of the pot.
 If you pull a plant out and soil falls away from the roots with some root pieces showing but most hidden beneath the soil, the plant is not rootbound.
-Make sure to scrub the outside of all the pots, including the lip, to avoid brining small insects indoors.
+Make sure to scrub the outside of all the pots, including the lip, for hitchhiking pests.